 |Kevin Jarek, Advisor||UWEX Crops, Soils, & Horticultural Agent|

 The Education Committee consists of two separate divisions: Member Education and Public Education Outreach.
 The first plans and implements the training programs for the Master Gardener program, working within the State and National guidelines.
 This Committee takes responsibility for planning the curriculum, recruiting instructors and speakers, and working with each new class of Master Gardener students.
 Additional tasks include the planning of workshops and seminars, acquisition of speakers for meetings and conferences, and responsibility for the resource library at the UW-Ext.
 The second plans all activities, conferences, and anything related to education of the public.
-This includes our annual spring garden conference and summer garden walk, library presentations as well as the Outagamie County Fair booth.
+This includes our annual spring garden conference, summer garden walk, library presentations as well as the Outagamie County Fair booth.

 The Communication Committee holds responsibility for the quarterly newsletter, the OCMGA website, the OCMGA Facebook page, the OCMGA blog, all mass e-mails to members, and emails to non-members about various events and fundraisers throughout our calendar year.